clebert/pageobject/docs/api-references/class.md

 - If this page object represents a component then the method will traverse up the components' ancestors to get the path of the underlying DOM element.
 - If this page object represents a page then the method will return the root `<HTML>` DOM element.
 - If no DOM element is found, an error is thrown.
+- When searching for a DOM element, the method polls the DOM until the element has been found, or the timeout expires.
+The timeout can be configured using the environment variable `ELEMENT_SEARCH_TIMEOUT`, it defaults to `5000` milliseconds.

 **Parameters:** None.